28 März 2022

 3. The assessment is designed to be applicable at an asset level and is suitable for all asset classes.
 This strategy allows for benchmarking across the portfolio.
 Risks can be compared between assets and can also be aggregated to a portfolio level.
 This will support in the development of a risk management process from asset to portfolio level.

-4. Assessments certified to the version v6 released two years ago will now be recertified every three years providing a timeline to mitigate risks and optimise assets and procedures.
+4. Assessments certified to the version v6 released two years ago will now be recertified every three years, providing a timeline to mitigate risks and optimize assets and procedures.
 On top of this, the new system will allow changes to the asset to be tracked on the portal, allowing for an interactive tool to understand what initiatives can be rolled out to reduce risks and improve sustainability performance.

 Identifying sustainability risks during acquisition is key in order to track and mitigate them during the lifespan of the asset.
 Therefore, ensuring aspects of BIU are covered within the sustainable due diligence (SDD) are of considerable importance.
 Longevity Partners identified this need and has adapted its SDD procedure to include BIU metrics along with a wider set of indicators which are required for reporting, such as SFDR and GRESB.

 Beyond the acquisition phase, it is then key for the BIU indicators and metrics to be integrated into operational risk management processes.
 The first step is to ensure the full portfolio is certified against BIU, enabling risks to be tracked as noted in point 3 above.
 The next step is integrating the key metrics and indicators from BIU into existing risk assessments.
-Operating on a three-year frequency for reviewing risks will also coincide with the recertification time frame as noted in point 4.
+Operating on a three-year frequency for reviewing risks will also coincide with the recertification time frame, as noted in point 4.
 This allows for continuous monitoring of risks and improvements to the asset.

 With the importance of sustainability risk management continuously increasing, BIU provides an important mechanism for supporting with the identification, tracking and mitigation of risks.
-The above steps have highlighted that integrating such a scheme into current risk management processes is not only simpler than first expected but also provides further robustness to procedures.
-At Longevity, we are experienced in delivering BIU assessments and supporting clients in optimising their assets to reduce sustainability risks.
+The above steps have highlighted that integrating such a scheme into current risk management processes is not only simpler than first expected, but also provides further robustness to procedures.
+At Longevity, we are experienced in delivering BIU assessments and supporting clients in optimizing their assets to reduce sustainability risks.

 Get in touch with our team today to begin your BIU journey.